What to Do and See Near Rue Cler, Paris

 From our window there was a gorgeous view of the Hotel des Invalides across the way but best of all, Rue Cler was just a 10 minute walk away.
 La Tour Eiffel and Champs de Mars were within a 20 minute walk from the hotel.
 The quiet residential feel of this neighborhood felt safe and welcoming and not at all touristy.

-Book a table for a dinner at Le Petite Cler.
+3. Book a Table at Le Petite Cler